 Able Energy of River Falls, Wisconsin, was the general contractor and installer.

-People's Energy Cooperative owns, operates and maintains the infrastructure of the array.
+People's Energy Cooperative owns, operates, and maintains the infrastructure of the array.
 Participants subscribe to the energy produced by the array according to the terms of the agreement.

-As the owner, PEC will maintain the array.
+As the owner, PEC maintains the array.

 Yes, you must be an active member of PEC in order to participate.